MotaWord/openapi-cli-generator/README.md

 # OpenAPI CLI Generator

-**Note: this project has been forked from https://github.com/danielgtaylor/openapi-cli-generator**
+**Note: this project has been forked from https://github.com/exoscale/openapi-cli-generator which is forked from https://github.com/danielgtaylor/openapi-cli-generator**

 ---